EmbeddedChan/DroidOTDR/README.md

 > ⚠️ This is an early version.
 Please use for testing purposes only.
 Feedback and suggestions are welcome!

-his application does not request any permissions and does not collect, store, or share any user data.
+This application does not request any permissions and does not collect, store, or share any user data.